ongaunjie1/sentiment-analysis-BERT-tuning/README.md

-# Sentiment analysis on women'clothing dataset using transformer model (BERT)
+# Sentiment analysis on women'clothing dataset using a transformer model (BERT)

 **Dataset informations:**
 * Clothing ID: A unique identifier for each clothing item.